jokergoo/ComplexHeatmap-reference/book/02-single_heatmap.md

 # A Single Heatmap {#a-single-heatmap}

-A single heatmap is the most used approach for visualizing the data.
+A single heatmap is the most used approach for visualizing data.
 Although "the shining point" of the **ComplexHeatmap** package is that it can visualize a list of heatmaps in parallel, however, as the basic unit of the heatmap list, it is still very important to have the single heatmap well configured.